LilithRainbows/HabboFlash/README.md

-# CURRENTLY NOT WORKING FOR GENERAL USE
-# HabboFlash
 Usage:<br>
-Drag and drop "HabboFlash" folder to the Electron window 💖
+Drag and drop "HabboFlash" folder to the Electron executable or download a Release for your operating system 💖